Mike-Honey/covid-19-world-vaccinations/README.md

 The Deaths vs Vaccinations page compares countries by deaths (per 2 million population, to help compare countries of different sizes) against their latest % fully vaccinated.
 You can filter the Countries by Income Group, Continent, Countries and population ranges to come up with any combination of countries desired.
 You can also adjust the date range.

-For the Excess Deaths (Toll and Context pages), I started from the [HMD dataset of weekly deaths by Country](https://www.mortality.org/Data/STMF).
-I derive the weekly growth for 2015-2019 and project the counts for 2020 onwards using the growth (or decline).
-This is standardised by the Age Groups available in the HMD data, to reflect the demographic mix more accurately.
-The result is considered "Expected Deaths".

-I then subtract "Expected Deaths" from the Total Deaths, for 2020 onwards, to get "Excess Deaths".
-Negative results are not shown in the dot plot.

-The results are very similar to the analysis of ["Excess mortality" presented by OWID](https://ourworldindata.org/excess-mortality-covid).
-But having effectively reconstituted the data from the detailed level, alternative visualisations become possible.

 An explorer page presents the Vaccination data for many countries at once for quick comparisons, featuring an interactive table.
 Click the column headings to sort, use the slicer controls on the right to select.

 The data is presented in an interactive data visualisation tool: [Power BI](https://powerbi.microsoft.com).
 This allows interactive filtering of the data (e.g. by Geography or Date), and includes supporting charts and data tables on the 2nd page.